winstonhoseadriggins/fale.io/content/post/2016_02_05_devconf_day1.md

 ![Tim Burke talk](/img/posts/2016_02_05_devconf_day1.jpg)

-After that talk, I attended the Adam Miller talk about immutable infrastructures and Daniel Walsh talk about Docker vs Systemd and I enjoed them all :).
+After that talk, I attended the Adam Miller talk about immutable infrastructures and Daniel Walsh talk about Docker vs Systemd and I enjoyed them all :).

 Later on I had a very nice hallway talk with Remy DeCausemaker about local communities and translations, followed by an actual meeting about globalization in Fedora.